 Bottom Line

-The final price for this home gym will depend on the customizations you add to it, but it’s going to cost less than similar models offered by companies like Rogue Fitness or Sorinex.
+The final price for this home gym will depend on the customizations you add to it, since BOS offers other attachments for this unit, but it’s going to cost less than similar models offered by companies like Rogue Fitness or Sorinex.

 Great ForBarbell movements, pull-ups, cable exercises